Bombinisss/MouseHelper/README.md

-# SimpleRecoil

-In this source you will find
-Working recoilhelper for r6s
+#This is a recoilhelper

   - Mouse movements
   - Gui
   - Triggerbot
   - ColorTriggerbot
   - Sound indicators
+  - Graphs
+  - Multiple profiles
+  - Best for second monitor